navineha/rce-system/README.md

 - 🐳 Docker for containerized execution
 - 🧠 Redis for job queue
 - 🌐 Frontend: HTML, CSS, JavaScript (Vanilla)
-- 💖 Styled with love for a feminine dev vibe

 ---